 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

 LF: Boards may decide how to refer to their local child care committee, for example, “committee,” “task force,” “advisory body,” or “advisory council,” as well as other appropriate terms.
 In this WD Letter, the term “committee” is used.

+LF: The Board, or the Board staff, must appoint representatives to a local child care committee.
+The appointing entity will be determined by each Board, based upon local policies and procedures.

-NLF: No later than January 1, 2024, Boards must appoint representatives to a local child care committee.
+NLF: No later than February 29, 2024, or at the Board’s first regularly scheduled Board meeting in the calendar year 2024, Boards or Board staff must appoint representatives to a local child care committee.
 At a minimum, individuals appointed must represent the following entities:

 Licensed child care centers participating in TWC’s Child Care Services (CCS) program